Our Learning Groups

 The Maths Club program is designed for primary school–aged children, but students are grouped by how they think mathematically, not by age or year level.

-Each course represents a different phase of mathematical development, with a focus on building deep understanding, sound reasoning and flexible problem-solving.
+Each stage represents a different phase of mathematical development, with a focus on building deep understanding, sound reasoning and flexible problem-solving.
+These stages often span multiple year levels, as students develop at different rates.

 Groups are named after constellations — timeless patterns used to bring structure and meaning to the night sky.
 In the same way, students learn to recognise patterns, build understanding, and see the bigger picture in mathematics.